Emergence of meta-stable clustering in mean-field transformer models: Introduction

-The approach taken in this paper is closely connected to the one developed in \cite{chen2018neural, weinan2017proposal}, where the dynamics of the network's state through its depth are modeled by a differential equation.
-In our case, however, the state of the network can be broken down in $N$ ``particles'' (as opposed to one in \cite{chen2018neural}) that interact weakly in a nonlinear, mean-field way through a nonlinear PDE.
-More generally, this paper connects to a vast literature on mean-field models for neural networks, pioneered by the papers \cite{rotskoff2022trainability, mei2018mean, chizat2018global}, later extended to more general results and more quantitative estimates \cite{de2020quantitative}.
-While those papers also model the state of the network as an empirical measure and whose evolution is described by a mean-field PDE, the origin of this model is radically different, as in this series of works the dynamics describe the training of the model and not the evolution of the model's state through its depth.
+The approach taken in this paper is closely connected to the one developed in \citep{chen2018neural, weinan2017proposal}, where the dynamics of the network's state through its depth are modeled by a differential equation.
+In our case, however, the state of the network can be broken down in $N$ ``particles'' (as opposed to one in \citep{chen2018neural}) that interact in a mean-field way through a nonlinear PDE.
+More generally, this paper connects to a vast literature on mean-field models for neural networks, pioneered by the papers \citep{rotskoff2022trainability, mei2018mean, chizat2018global}, later extended to more general settings and more quantitative estimates (e.g., in \citep{agazzi21,de2020quantitative}).
+While those papers also model the state of the network as an empirical measure whose evolution is described by a mean-field PDE, in this \aa{series of works} the dynamics describe the training of the model and not the evolution of the model's state through its depth.
 Furthermore, in these cases the propagation of chaos estimates are established on bounded time intervals, while we extend these estimates on $\mathcal O(\log N)$ time intervals.

 Another line of related works studies the fluctuations around the mean-field limit of nonlinear PDEs such as the one discussed in this work.
-In a more general setting, results similar to ours were obtained in \cite{carrillo2020long}, where the connection between Fourier coefficients of a given potential and the stability of the homogeneous steady state was analyzed for general McKean-Vlasov equations on the torus, in \cite{lancellotti2009fluctuations}, where the characterization of the fluctuations was only carried out in the linear regime, and in \cite{grenier2000nonlinear} where a general method was devised for investigating the instability of the Euler and Prandtl equations.
+In a more general setting, \citep{carrillo2020long} analyzed the connection between Fourier coefficients of a given potential and the stability of the homogeneous steady state for general McKean-Vlasov equations on the torus, \citep{lancellotti2009fluctuations} characterized the fluctuations in the linear regime, and \citep{grenier2000nonlinear} devised a general method for investigating the instability of the Euler and Prandtl equations.